Airdate: 01/14/1987

 And, of course, they got the season four promotional image wrong as well, using a season two episode instead.

-So, they used a season two episode in the official promotion of season four, two different scenes from a season three episode to promote season two and five, and yet a different season three episode for season three.
+So, they used a season two episode in the official promotion of season four, two different scenes from a season three episode to promote seasons two and five, and yet a different season three episode for season three.
 No idea who was behind this.

 Again, it was common at the time to mess these things up (they even got Little House wrong).
 The striking part, though, is that they used two scenes from this episode to promote two different seasons, none of which is this episode’s— to then take a different episode from its same season as the promotional image.
-Someone should watch the series.
+Someone should start watching the series.

 References: the song that Wally sings to cheer the old folks up, the one idolizing the actor’s life, doesn’t come from this series.
 It could have been, it’s not the first time someone write one specifically for the series (Ronee Blackley and Barry Williams did it, and other actors will do it in the next season).